otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing.md

 ### Task Three (Independent Research)

 Create a new test file in the `test` directory named `01-department.test.js`.
-Implement the 15 tests.
+Implement 15 tests.
 Make sure you cover the main HTTP methods (GET, POST, PUT, DELETE) for a department as well as validation, filtering, and sorting.

 ---